samply/bridgehead/README.md

 > 📝 This URL list is subject to change.
 Instead of the individual names, we highly recommend whitelisting wildcard domains: *.dkfz.de, github.com, *.docker.com, *.docker.io, *.samply.de, *.bbmri.de.

 > 📝 Ubuntu's pre-installed uncomplicated firewall (ufw) is known to conflict with Docker, more info [here](https://github.com/chaifeng/ufw-docker).

+### EHDS2/ECDC

+ECDC data should be provided as a CSV file and placed in the directory /srv/docker/ecdc/data.
+The Bridgehead can be started without data, but obviously, any searches run from a Locator will return zero results for this site if you do that.
+Note that an empty data directory will automatically be inserted on the first start of the Bridgehead if you don't set one up yourself.

+To get the right Beam certificate for your setup, you will need to edit the following files and comment/uncomment as appropriate:

+- bbmri/modules/ehds2.root.crt.pem
+- bbmri/modules/ehds2.test.root.crt.pem

+When you first start the Bridgehead, it will clone two extra repositories into /srv/docker, namely, focus and transfair.
+It will automatically build local images of these repositories for you.
+These components have the following functionality that has been customized for ECDC:

+- *focus.* This component is responsible for completing the CQL that is used for running queries against the Blaze FHIR store.
+It uses a set of templates for doing this.
+Extra templates have been written for the ECDC use case.
+- *transfair.* This is an ETL component.
+It takes the CSV data that you provide, converts it to FHIR, and loads it to Blaze.

+These images will normally be rebuilt every time you restart the Bridgehead.
+This is a workaround to fix a bug: if you don't rebuild these images for every start, then legacy versions will be used and you will lose the new ECDC functionality.
+The reason for this is still under investigation.

+Note that the /srv/docker/ecdc/data directory is also used as the home for a "lock" file, which will be created if your data has been successfully converted to FHIR by transfair.
+As long as this file exists, transfair will not be run again when you restart the Bridgehead.
+Hence, if you add or modify data, you will need to delete this file by hand before restarting the Bridgehead.

 ## Deployment